Rotifer/Rotifer.github.io/_posts/2015-01-03-preparing-the-data.md

 when we will have our data in DuckDB tables.
 The DuckDB load files have already been generated and are available in the repo directory _output_data_.
 Also, if you are proficient in say Ruby or Python and prefer those tools to shell, by all means go ahead and use them instead of shell if you prefer.
-Windows users who are familiar with PowerShell might also prefer that tool instead.
+Windows users who are familiar with PowerShell might also prefer that tool to do the data manipulations; I am not familiar with it but it is popular and widely used.

 To repeat what I said in the introduction, I like and value shell programming but opinions differ.
+That said, shell scripting and general competence with the Unix/Linux command line are very valuable skills.
+I have changed programming languages and databases many times over the years but two skills I have learned early on were Unix and SQL and I still use both of them.

 ## Task overview

 I have downloaded 31 files covering the EPL season 1993-1994 to 2023-2024.
 These are comma-separated values (CSV) files and we want to extract only a subset of columns from each file and then concatenate all 21 files together into a tab-separated file that we will load into a DuckDB database.
 As the source files were built over the seasons, new columns have been added over time.
 Most new columns have been added to the right and we are ignoring them.
 More recent season files have an additional column that records the match start time which has been inserted between columns we need to retain so we will need to account for it in our parsing code.
 I have a different file format entirely for the inaugural 1992-1993 season that we will process in the DuckDB database itself and then add to the final analysis-ready table.

 ## Before we start